 Take the very page you’re on now.
 You’re reading this alongside hundreds of other MOOC students from across the globe, and below the line there’s the chance to discuss what you’ve read with them, share a breadth of perspectives, and learn from that engagement.

 This newfound breadth of community inevitably has implications for our wider world.
 File-sharing communities like Napster gave us instant access to so many records that they, and their legal successors such as Spotify, have pretty much destroyed record collecting as we once knew it, undoubtedly taking some of the fun with it.
-Having access to so much stuff is what we always dreamed of, but it’s not as rewarding as spending years trying to find something and eventually tracking a copy down.
+Having access to so much stuff is what we always dreamed of (and let’s face it, we’d be lost without it these last few months), but it’s not as rewarding as spending years trying to find something and eventually tracking a copy down.
 Perhaps all this stuff is too much of a good thing?
 Or perhaps we just need to find new outlets for old passions.
 Later this week, we’ll explore how engagement with culture has changed due to digital technologies.

 As a librarian at heart, I’m bound to consider it a good thing that our access to information and opportunity has increased: information has all-too-often been a commodity insufficiently shared in the past (knowledge is power and all that); opportunity has been the preserve of the rich.
 You now no-longer have to be the only person you know who feels the way you do, or is interested in the things you are.
 Somewhere out there someone else feels the same way.